A Performance Bound for the Greedy Algorithm in a Generalized Class of String Optimization Problems: Abstract

 \section{Abstract}

-We present a simple performance bound for the greedy scheme in string optimization problems that obtains strong results.
-Our approach vastly generalizes the group of previously established greedy curvature bounds by Conforti and Cornu\'{e}jols (1984).
-We consider three constants, $\alpha_G$, $\alpha_G'$, \text{and } $\alpha_G''$ introduced by Conforti and Cornu\'{e}jols (1984), that are used in performance bounds of greedy schemes in submodular set optimization.
-We first generalize both of the $\alpha_G$ and $\alpha_G''$ bounds to string optimization problems in a manner that includes maximizing submodular set functions over matroids as a special case.
-We then derive a much simpler and computable bound that allows for applications to a far more general class of functions with string domains.
-We prove that our bound is superior to both the $\alpha_G$ and $\alpha_G''$ bounds and provide a counterexample to show that the $\alpha_G'$ bound is incorrect under the assumptions in Conforti and Cornu\'{e}jols (1984).
-We conclude with two applications.
-The first is an application of our result to sensor coverage problems.
-We demonstrate our performance bound in cases where the objective function is set submodular and string submodular.
-The second is an application to a social welfare maximization problem with black-box utility functions.
+We present a simple performance bound for the greedy scheme in string optimization problems.
+Our approach generalizes the family of greedy curvature bounds established by Conforti and Cornuejols (1984).
+Specifically, we examine three bounds they introduced for evaluating the performance of the greedy scheme in maximizing monotone submodular set functions.
+We first generalize two of these bounds to string optimization problems in a manner that includes maximizing monotone submodular set functions as a special case.
+Next, we derive a simpler and more computable bound that applies to a broader class of functions with string domains.
+We then prove that our bound is superior to two of their bounds and provide a counterexample to show that the third bound is incorrect under the assumptions in Conforti and Cornuejols (1984).
+We demonstrate our results through two applications.
+First, we apply our bound to sensor coverage problems with both monotone set and string submodular objective functions.
+The second application is a social welfare maximization problem involving a monotone non-submodular black-box utility function.